Flickdm/mu_feature_dfci/DfciPkg/UnitTests/DfciTests/readme.md

 1. A Host System (HOST) to run the test cases.
 2. A system to run the Refresh From Network server.

-The refresh server is a Docker Container running Linux web server that the firmware on the DUT will access from the firmware setting menu.
+   * The refresh server is a Docker Container running a Linux web server that acts in place of a legitimate servicing provider.
-The Refresh From Network server may run on the HOST system.
+   * The Refresh From Network server may run on the HOST system.

-3. A Device Under Test (DUT) to be tested, with the new DFCI supported firmware, running the current version of Windows.
+3. A Device Under Test (DUT) to be tested.

+    * Requirements:

+        * DFCI supported firmware.
+        * Running the current version of Windows.

 To validate your DFCI test framework, you can use the [Project Mu Tiano Platforms](https://github.com/microsoft/mu_tiano_platforms)
 QemuQ35Pkg virtual system as the DUT.